ignite/cli/docs/guide/token_factory.md

 In the `x/tokenfactory/client/cli/tx_denom.go` file, remove the entire `CmdDeleteDenom()` function.

-In the `x/tokenfactory/client/cli/tx.go` file, remove the line that adds the delete command.
+In the `x/tokenfactory/client/cli/tx.go` file, remove the line that has the delete command.

 ```go
 cmd.AddCommand(CmdDeleteDenom())